Skip to main content

 • Subscription screen now shows all three plans side-by-side so it’s easy to see what each tier includes.

-• “Unlimited” pill replaces the numeric meter on Plus and Pro features that don’t have a cap (like AI captions).
+• “Unlimited” pill replaces the numeric meter on Plus and Pro features that don’t have a cap (like caption and story help).

 • Purchase errors give you a specific, actionable message — “already subscribed,” “no internet,” or “purchase cancelled” — instead of a generic failure.